Agent Overview

 const agent = new Agent({

-instructions: "A helpful and friendly assistant that can answer questions clearly and concisely.",
+instructions: "Answer questions clearly and concisely.",

 model: openai("gpt-4o"),